tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

   }
 ```

-It also allows schedule remapping within the statement, like this example that
+It also allows schedule remapping within the instruction, like this example that
 introduces a diagonal skew through a simple change to the schedules of the two
-statements:
+instructions:

 ```
   mlfunc @skewed_domain_example(... %N) {